-For information about specifying a filename or a directory, see Rules for specifying a filename or directory as parameters, page 250.
+See also Rules for specifying a filename or directory as parameters, page 286.

 Use this option to generate an assembler or C/C++ listing to a file.
 Note that this option can be used one or more times on the command line.